+The university's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
+Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within the timeframe specified in each policy the institution maintains.
+However, each procedure allows for extensions of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
 In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the accuser and the accused.
-University officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the victim and promotes accountability.
+University officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on (Federal Title IX Regulations governing how complaints are handled by educational institutions.
+This includes training on how to serve impartially and eliminate conflicts of interest) issues related to domestic violence, dating violence, sexual assault, and stalking as well-as how to conduct an investigation and hearing process that protects the safety of the victim and promotes-accountability.
 Furthermore, each policy provides that:

 - 1. The accuser and the accused will have timely notice for meetings at which the accuser or accused, or both, may be present; - 2.
 The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary meeting and hearings; - 3.
-The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - 4.
-The accuser and the accused will have the same opportunities to have a support person present during any institutional disciplinary proceeding.
+The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; The accuser and the accused will have the same opportunities to have a support person present during any institutional disciplinary proceeding.
 This support person can be anyone, including an attorney.
 The University will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding.

-- 5. The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - 6.
+However, the role of the advisor is limited.
+The advisor is not allowed to speak or otherwise actively participate during the pre-hearing interviews or meetings.
+It is the party's responsibility to obtain the services of an advisor, except that the University will make an advisor available to the parties during the hearing to determine responsibility upon request.
+A party who wants the University to provide an advisor for the determination hearing should make a request within 15 days after the party's filing or receipt of the formal complaint.
+The advisor's role at the hearing is further explained below. - 4.
+The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; and - 5.
 Where an appeal is permitted under the applicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the accuser and the accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.